ivotron/popper2-paper/paper/paper.md

 * Add plugins for engines like Kata container and Firecracker will allow running containers with the isolation guarantees of a VM.

-* Building, Caching, and Layering of images is currently taken care of by the underlying container engine.
+* Building, Caching, and Layering of images are currently taken care of by the underlying container engine.
 We plan to add an `image` attribute to our workflow syntax to make the building and pushing of images container-engine agnostic using tools like Kaniko and BuildKit that supports rootless image builds and makes builds efficient using their remote caching feature.

 **Acknowledgements**: This work was partially funded by the NSF Awards #OAC-1836650 (IRIS-HEP [^iris-hep]) and #CNS-1705021, as well as by the Center for Research in Open Source Software (CROSS)[^cross].